dabear/iphoneipa-resign/README.md

 ## Usage, GUI version

 Download the the latest zip file release from https://github.com/dabear/iphoneipa-resign/releases  and extract the app within.
 Open the app within.
-You may have to cmd-click the app to be able to run it.
+You may have to right click the app, then cmd-click "open" to be able to run it.

 Download the iphone app you want to resign together with the mobileprovisionfile from apple.
 Drag and drop both the iphone .ipa and .mobileprovisionfile to the Resign IPA app